“Springtime is the land awakening.”

 - Heat large oven-safe skillet over medium-high heat.
 Add pork chops to dry pan & sear 2 minutes each side.

-- Spoon half the chutney over the pork chops and then put the skillet in the preheated oven and cook for 6-10 more minutes, depending on how thick your pork chops are.
-(They’re done when the meat temperature is 140 degrees).
+- Spoon a small amount of the chutney on top of each pork chop (reserving the rest for later).
+Then put the skillet in the preheated oven and cook for 6-10 more minutes, depending on how thick your pork chops are.
+(They're done when the meat temperature is 140 degrees).